mcgyver5/burp-logs/README.md

 Logs is a BurpSuite extension to work with log files.

-Whit this simple extension you will be able to load Burp's log files into Burp, and perfom actions like sending a specific request to the Repeater to perform further attacks or analysis.
+With this simple extension you will be able to load Burp's log files into Burp, and perfom actions like sending a specific request to the Repeater to perform further attacks or analysis.

 Under Project Options > Misc > Logging, there are options to log every HTTP request and response made and received by Burp.
 Logging can be configured per-tool or for all Burp traffic.
 This can be useful to keep __complete__ records of your sessions.